faceless-ui/modal/src/ModalProvider/README.md

 # Modal Provider

 Provides context for all components to subscribe to and interact with.
-Can also set and remove URL parameters using the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API), making it possible share direct links, open on load, or navigate with the back button.
+Can also set and remove URL parameters using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API), making it possible share direct links, open on load, or navigate with the back button.
 Opt-in, or provide [your own router](#routing).

 ## Usage